anon-blue/anon.blue/README.txt

 dddddddddddddkvanjavac++ sdfdsfsFFFF

                                                   aaaaabbd
-                                   NOTHING WORKS ANYMORE IN THE UNIVERSE
+                                   NOTHING WORKS ANYMORE IN THE UNIVERSE       m

                            NEVERMIND, EVERYTHING IS BACK ON TRACK